Tampere Turkish Society: Background

-A contributor in Finnish Tatar circles, teacher/artist Gibadulla Murtasin, who came to Tampere in 1923, wrote during those times for writer/publisher Ayaz Ishaki's magazine called "Yaña Milli Yul" about the life of Tatars in Tampere.
-In 1931 he wrote about how the younger generation of their community wasn't getting enough education on their culture and religion.
-Murtasin stated, that they have to establish their own association/congregation, so that they don't lose their identity in the new home of theirs.
+A contributor in Finnish Tatar circles, teacher/artist Gibadulla Murtasin, who came to Tampere in 1923, wrote during those times for writer/publisher Ayaz Ishaki's magazine called Yaña Milli Yul about the life of Tatars in Tampere.
+In 1931, he wrote about how the younger generation of their community was not getting enough education on their culture and religion.
+Murtasin stated, that they have to establish their own association/congregation, so that they do not lose their identity in their new home of theirs.

-In year 1935's issue of the same magazine, Murtasin wrote that at the end of the previous year, the women of their community had formed an association called "Yeş Hanımlar Oyışmasi" (Young Ladies' Association).
-In January 1935 it organized a celebration during Ramadan, where an active member of their community, Mehrusa Wafin held a speech.
+In the year 1935's issue of the same magazine, Murtasin wrote that at the end of the previous year, the women of their community had formed an association called "Yeş Hanımlar Oyışmasi" (Young Ladies' Association).
+In January 1935, it organized a celebration during Ramadan, where an active member of their community, Mehrusa Wafin held a speech.
 In her speech, she emphasized how establishing their own society would create interest in their peoples history and culture and thus hope for the future.
 During that night, in the hall where the celebration was held, the flag of Idel-Ural was seen on the stage.
 When the audience saw it, they stood up and yelled "Yeşesın!"
 (Hurrah!).